 GSSM students have the right to appeal any grade.
 They should be aware, however, that clear evidence is needed to successfully appeal a grade.
 Belief that an assignment or text was too difficult is not grounds for an appeal.
-A student must have clear evidence that a faculty member erred or violated a specific policy in assigning the grade, or that he or she treated the student in a prejudicial or unfair manner.
+A student must have clear evidence that a faculty member erred or violated a specific policy in assigning the grade, or that they treated the student in a prejudicial or unfair manner.

-Talk to Your Teach First
+Talk to Your Teacher First

 GSSM students are encouraged to work directly with their teachers to resolve disputes or misunderstandings.
 Many grade disputes can be resolved without students filing a formal appeal.
-If a student feels that he or she has received a grade in error or unfairly, the student must contact his or her teacher by email within five (5) business days of the grade being posted or distributed.
-The student should include the following in his or her email: evidence to support the appeal and the outcome the student seeks.
+If a student feels that they have received a grade in error or unfairly, the student must contact their teacher by email within five (5) business days of the grade being posted or distributed.
+The student should include the following in their email: evidence to support the appeal and the outcome the student seeks.
 The student and faculty member should meet to discuss the issue within five (5) business days of the student contacting the faculty member.
 If the matter is resolved, the faculty member will write an email to the student summarizing the terms of their agreement.

-Formal Resolution
+• Formal Resolution